lptr/spaghetti-kotlin-example/README.md

 Running application...
 + node build/spaghetti/application/application.js
 Hello Kotlin!
+This is Spaghetti 2.0-SNAPSHOT
 ```

-That `Hello Kotlin!` is coming from our Spaghetti code.
+That `Hello Kotlin!` etc. is coming from our Spaghetti code.